The Girl Who Draws on Whales

 publisher: DARK HORSE COMICS

-Imaginative and visually stunning, The Girl Who Draws on Whales is the latest adventure story from writer/artist Ariela Kristana.
+Imaginative and visually stunning, The Girl Who Draws on Whales is the latest adventure story from writer/artist Ariela Kristantina.

 Readers follow the journey of Wangi, a girl who communicates with giant sea creatures, and whose bond encourages the audience to consider the connection between all lifeforms.
 Her journey navigates through underwater cities, ships in the sky, and larger than life moments rich in design.

-For many readers, a large takeaway from this graphic novel is its art.
+For many readers, a large takeaway from this graphic novel will be its art.
 The illustrations from Kristantina and the colors by Sarah Stern pull readers into the story and it’s easy to get lost looking at the subtle details or abundance of images on the page.
+This is not to say that the story isn’t engaging—but I found myself soaking in the images on each page.

-Getting lost in the visuals is part of what makes reading this graphic novel a joy, and Kristantina’s imagination plays with inverting how locations exist.
-(For example, whales in the sky or underwater cities.)
+Getting lost in the visuals is part of what makes this graphic novel a joy, and Kristantina’s illustrations combined with Sarah Sterns colors make this title worth picking up purely for the art.
+Add the playful ways in which locations are creative like whales in the sky or underwater cities, and the inventive imagery is refreshing.